daniel-lavigne/DanielLavigneTest/README.md

 ## Note
 Main source code is found in index.js.
 I've assumed that the CLI is only intended to add/read/delete key/pairs and not modify them.
-Be sure to run the npm link command from the command line from the tesera directory before attempting the commands."
+Be sure to run the npm link command from the command line from the DanielLavigneTest directory before attempting the commands."